 Is it possible to earn the Honors Degree in any major at UD?

-An Honors Degree is available in most majors at UD but not all.
-For an Honors Degree to be available, the Honors version of the major must have been approved by the University Faculty Senate.
-To determine if an Honors Degree is available in your major (and see any specific departmental requirements), please see the list of Honors Degrees in the Undergraduate Catalog.
-Available Honors Degrees are listed by College, below the Major listings.
+An Honors Degree option is available in most majors at UD but not all.
+For an Honors Degree to be available, the University Faculty Senate must have approved the Honors version of the major.
+To determine if an Honors Degree is available in your major and see any specific departmental requirements, please see the list of Honors Degrees in the Undergraduate Catalog.

 What is the GPA requirement for the Honors Degree?

 The Honors Degree requires a minimum 3.40 cumulative grade point index at the time of graduation.
 This is an absolute requirement; we cannot round to the 3.400 index.
 (Please note that the more credits you have earned the more difficult mathematically it becomes to improve your cumulative grade point average.)

 What is the difference between the Honors Degree and the Honors Degree with Distinction?